Kaboom242/quillquest-stories/Golemheart/StoryBible.md

 - Fire pits and kilns for crafting advanced magic; warding circles, healing fires
 - Chalk / Manapen and Tablet for portable etching
 - Ritual knives, ancestor tablets
-- Spirit lanterns, used to better see Sprites and the Laylines they follow
+- Spirit lanterns, used to better see Laylines they follow; sometimes used to sense Animist spirits
 - Flying Broom
 - Spirit beast contracts, used to summon or bond with magical creatures